+✓ attached

-YOUR STATEMENT OF GRO DUNDS A short summary of my reasons for attached in the following field contesting the VCAT application is: SERVE A COPY You must serve a copy of your state applicant by the date that appears in front of this form.
-If not, we may not You must certify that you have done n the notice you rece be able to hear your ived and on the s views or conside sign at the site - the same date on the er your objections.
-CERTIFICATION 建设建筑建筑 I certify that I have served a copy of this statement of gro ounds on (insert date dd/mm/yyyy) 14 / 11 1 19 on the applicant on (insert date dd/mm/yyyy) 14 1 11 119 on the respondents (responsible/relevant authority) ACKNOWLEDGEMENT I understand and acknowledge that: to the best of my knowledge, all information provided in this form is true and correct it is an offence under section 136 of the Victorian Civil and Administrative Tribunal Act 1998 to knowingly give false or misleading information to VCAT.
-Full name of person completing this statement of grounds form: Dorothy 14 nary K Rooney Date (dd/mm/yyyy): 14 / 11 12019
+You must serve a copy of your statement of grounds on both the responsible or relevant authority and the applicant by the date that appears in the notice you received and on the sign at the site - the same date on the front of this form.
+If not, we may not be able to hear your views or consider your objections.

+You must certify that you have done so and complete the acknowledgement on this form.

+on (insert date dd/mm/yyyy) 14 1 11 1 19 on the applicant on (insert date dd/mm/yyyy) 14 1 () / 19 on the respondents (responsible/relevant authority)

+- · to the best of my knowledge, all information provided in this form is true and correct - it is an offence under section 136 of the Victorian Civil and Administrative Tribunal Act 1998 to knowingly give false or misleading information to VCAT.

-VCAT REFERENCE NO. P2479/2018
+Full name of person completing this statement of grounds form: Dorothy Mary Rooney Date (dd/mm/yyyy): 14 / [] 12019